 Appendix carry has exploded in the last few years, and many people like to think it’s a new “phenomenon.”
 This couldn’t be further from the truth.
 You can see professional IPSC shooter Jim Zubiena use an appendix holster in his guest appearance in episode 4 of season 1 of Miami Vice, which premiered in 1984.
 The firearms industry isn’t immune to the ‘what's old is new again,’ phenomenon.
-If we can see it in TV with shows like Stranger Things, and the return of 80’s synth music we can see it with holsters.
+If we can see it on TV with shows like Stranger Things, and the return of 80’s synth music we can see it with holsters.

-What’s New With Appendix Carry
+What’s New with Appendix Carry

 What came to save the day is polymer materials and their introduction into their holster world.
 The most common polymer holster material is known as kydex.
 Kydex is an ultra-thin, lightweight, and incredibly tough material.
 When it comes to appendix carry kydex offers a substantial advantage over leather.
 Kydex doesn’t collapse when you draw your firearm.
 That’s the main advantage, but is it the only advantage?